 My ultimate shopping guide to New York City for any budget.

 Please note: This is not a sponsored post and no affiliate links are included.
 All recommendations are my own, I do not earn a commission on any of this.

 First up: What is the main shopping street in New York City?

 Well, the most famous shopping street in New York City for sure is Fifth Avenue.
 And there is no way you can experience New York without strolling down Fifth Avenue at least once.
 But it might just be window-shopping, depending on your shopping budget.

 Fifth Avenue is home to all the big names, Tiffany & Co, Bergdorf Goodman, Saks.

 But lucky for you, Fifth Avenue isn’t the only place to go shopping in New York.

-But that said, if you head further down on Fifth Avenue (so away from Central Park), you would also find your standard high-street brands, such as H&M, Zara and the likes.
+That said, if you head further down on Fifth Avenue (so away from Central Park), you would also find your standard high-street brands, such as H&M, Zara and the likes.

 The thing I really love about shopping in New York is the variety.
 You can get pretty much everything.
 And you can get some really great bargains, if you know where to look.
 Sounds intriguing?

 No matter where in New York you go, there will always be plenty of shops around.
 And same as all districts in New York have their own kind of identity, so have the shops.